mondoohq/installer/docs/get-started/usage.md

 ![Mondoo Harbor Container Registry scan from CLI](../assets/videos/harbor-scan.gif)

-To authenticate with the registry, login with docker:
+To authenticate with the registry, log in with docker:

 ```bash
 docker login -u admin -p Harbor12345 harbor.yourdomain.com